 Each time a VxFS kernel message is displayed on the system console, it is displayed along with a monatomically increasing message ID, shown in the msgcnt field.
-This ID guarantees that the sequence of events is known in order to help analyze file system problems.
+This ID guarantees that the sequence of events is known to help analyze file system problems.

-Each message is also written to an internal kernel buffer and can be viewed in the file /var/adm/messages.
+Each message is also written to an internal kernel buffer that you can view in the file /var/adm/messages.

 In some cases, additional data is written to the kernel buffer.
-For example, if an inode is marked bad, the contents of the bad inode is written.
+For example, if an inode is marked bad, the contents of the bad inode are written.
 When an error message is displayed on the console, you can use the unique message ID to find the message in /var/adm/messages and obtain the additional information.